-11.2.3 Spectral shifts
+12.2.3 Spectral shifts

-In the correction equation (11.9) and implicitely in the preconditioner (11.15) a spectral shift θ_j appears.
-Experiments show that it is not wise to always choose the Rayleigh quotient of the recent eigenvector approximation u as the shift.
+In the correction equation (12.9) and implicitly in the preconditioner (12.15) a spectral shift θ_j appears.
+Experiments show that it is not wise to always choose the Rayleigh quotient of the recent eigenvector approximation \mathbf{u} as the shift.
 In particular, far away from convergence, i.e., in the first few iteration steps, the Rayleigh quotient may be far away from the (desired) eigenvalue, and in fact may direct the JD iteration to an unwanted solution.
-So, one proceeds similarly as in the plain Rayleigh quotient iteration, cf. Remark 6.8 on page 129.
+So, one proceeds similarly as in the plain Rayleigh quotient iteration, cf. Remark 7.6 on page 143.
 Initially, the shift is held fixed, usually equal to the target value τ .
 As soon as the norm of the residual is small enough, the Rayleigh quotient of the actual approximate is chosen as the spectral shift in the correction equation.
 For efficiency

-Algorithm 11.2 The Jacobi-Davidson QR algorithm to compute p of the eigenvalues closest to a target value τ
+Algorithm 12.2 The Jacobi-Davidson QR algorithm to compute p of the eigenvalues closest to a target value τ